lake-wg/edhoc/draft-ietf-lake-traces.md

 48 25 e0 90 12 f2 97 98 e8 f7 13 ac 98 91 43 2d 22 56 b6 f6 78 e9
 ~~~~~~~~

-I constructs the input needed to derive the key K_3, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:
+The Initiator constructs the input needed to derive the key K_3, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:

     K_3 = EDHOC_KDF( PRK_3e2m, 3, TH_3, key_length )
         = HKDF-Expand( PRK_3e2m, info, key_length ),

-where key_length is the key length of EDHOC AEAD algorithm, and info for K_3 is:
+where key_length is the key length in bytes for the EDHOC AEAD algorithm, and info for K_3 is:

     info =
     (